arangodb/docs/3.7/aql/functions-arangosearch.md

   Can also be an array comprised of string, array and object tokens (object tokens introduced in v3.7.0, see below) or tokens interleaved with numbers of *skipTokens* (introduced in v3.6.0).
-The specified *analyzer* is applied to string and array tokens, but not for object tokens except for `TERMS`.
+The specified *analyzer* is applied to string and array tokens, but not for object tokens.
 - **skipTokens** (number, _optional_): amount of tokens to treat as wildcards
 - **analyzer** (string, _optional_): name of an [Analyzer](../arangosearch-analyzers.html).